automatecloud/lacework-trial/README.md

 First of all we recommend starting with the [Getting Started with Lacework](#getting-started-with-lacework) overview to get a basic understanding about the Lacework Platform and the different use cases.

 In general there are many deployment options for Lacework including manual deployments.
 However, nearly all of our customers are using our Terraform [Provider](https://registry.terraform.io/search/providers?q=lacework) and [Modules](https://registry.terraform.io/search/modules?q=lacework) to simplify the onboarding and ongoing management of Lacework as Infrastructure as Code.
+For this approach we recommend to begin with the [Getting Started with Terraform for Lacework](#getting-started-with-terraform-for-lacework).

 Based on your trail testing plans we need to separate between agentless and agent based.